sirkibsirkib/rudp/README.md

 but no payload bytes need to move.
 Anytime there are no references, the start pointer is reset.

 If there isn't a reset for long enough that the 'start' pointer is approaching the end of the buffer, payloads are copied to a _secondary_ more conventional heap-like storage, and the 'start' pointer is reset.
 As most data is consumed shortly after it is written, most payloads never reach the secondary storage.

+## Managing a connection
+A RUDP connection is maintained by an `Endpoint` structure, built on top of any Udp-like structure.
+(We suggest using `mio::net::UdpSocket`).
+All its functions come in three categories:
+1. outgoing: `send_written`, `io::write`, `send_payload`, ...
+1. incoming: `recv`
+1. control: `maintain`

+The Endpoint does not have its own thread of control, nor do its calls spin endlessly.
+The progress of the communication